kaethis/CS2040_strmatch/README.md

 ~created by @kaethis
 ```
 A path to a file containing a sequence of chars is provided as first positional command-line argument `PATH` followed by a pattern of chars as second positional argument `PATTERN` (if `PATTERN` contains whitespace characters, use quotation marks surrounding argument).
 The algorithm chosen for the string matching problem is specified using the `--algm ALGORITHM` option, whereby `ALGORITHM` can be `BRUTEFORCE`, `HORSPOOL` or `BOYERMOORE` (`BRUTEFORCE` is used by default if no algorithm specified).
+Proceed with each ensuing step in the algorithm by pressing any key on the keyboard.

+For example, the program will attempt to match with the first occurrence of the pattern *and, and* in a sequence of chars from file *example1.txt* using the default algorithm by entering `python3 driver.py example1.txt "and, and"`.

+Each char in the pattern will be aligned below the sequence of chars at the beginning of the sequence.
+If a char in the pattern matches with a corresponding char in the sequence, that char will be highlighted green before proceeding with the next comparison.
+If the pattern matches with an occurrence in the sequence, a match has been found and the program will terminate; otherwise, the pattern will shift by a single character and resume comparisons until no remaining chars are left in the sequence.

+Alternatively, the program will attempt to match the pattern *and, and* in a sequence of chars from file *example1.txt* using Horspool's string matching algorithm by entering `python3 driver.py example1.txt "and, and" --algm HORSPOOL`.

+A shift table of distances and corresponding chars from the alphabet used by the pattern and sequence will be displayed above the sequence of chars.
+The char in the sequence aligned with the end of the pattern will be highlighted blue in the shift table.
+When a mismatch occurs, the pattern will by shifted by the distance of the corresponding char aligned with the end of the pattern.
+Comparisons resume after each time the pattern is shifted until the pattern matches with an occurrence in the sequence or no more remaining chars are left in the sequence.

 ---
 ### Links